Server Contract

 Caddyfile Generation

-The platform Caddyfile at /opt/platform/Caddyfile contains a single import directive:
+The platform Caddyfile at /opt/platform/Caddyfile contains a security headers snippet and an import directive:

 The caddy-apps/ directory is bind-mounted into the Caddy container at /etc/caddy/apps/.
 App workflows write per-app .caddy files into this directory.